ProAccess/MakeMyHOAok/HOA Cert Program.md

 Writing style variation defies precise assignment of credits per given volume of material.
 However, an author or instructor should attempt to meet the following guidelines before submitting material via the BCCAD website for approval:

-One credit may be awarded for each 1,000 words of [^2]*substantive material* with a minimum of 75% correct answers to questions that follow. *The author should include approximately 1-question per each 200 words of substantive written material*.
+One credit may be awarded for each 1,000 words of *substantive material*[^2] with a minimum of 75% correct answers to questions that follow. *The author should include approximately 1-question per each 200 words of substantive written material*.
 For example, a 1,000-word article would be followed by 4-to-6 questions.
 The minimum number is indicated in the table.

 A variance for extraordinary circumstances may be applied for to BCCAD.